pocketpy/pocketpy/docs/index.md

 # Welcome to pocketpy

-pkpy is a lightweight(~10000 LOC) Python interpreter for game scripting.
+pkpy is a lightweight(~10000 LOC) Python interpreter for game scripting, built on C++17 with STL.

-It is extremely easy to embed.
-Including a compiler and a bytecode virtual machine.
-All of them are available in a single header file `pocketpy.h`, without external dependencies.
+It aims to be an alternative to lua for game scripting, with elegant syntax, powerful features and competitive performance. pkpy is extremely easy to embed via a single header file `pocketpy.h`, without external dependencies.

 ## What it looks like